ReginaDivaDharma/ChoubaWealth/README.md

 ```

 ### IMPORTANT NOTE
-please do note this bot is still running locally
+please do note this bot is still running locally so keep your terminal running to use the bot

-𓆝 𓆟 𓆞 𓆝 𓆟

 ## Commands